nss-daycohort11/chatty-ccm-llc/README.md

 1. If the user unchecks the box, the background color should change back to white with black text for messages.

 ### Messages
-1. When the user presses the return key in the message field, create a `<div>` element in the DOM, below the input field that will hold all messages as they get created.
+COMPLTED 1.
+When the user presses the return key in the message field, create a `<div>` element in the DOM, below the input field that will hold all messages as they get created.
 1. The message should have a button displayed after it with the text "Delete" inside of it.
 1. When the delete button next to a message is clicked, only that message should be removed from the DOM.